Vibhanshu-555/Ecommerce-Funnel-Cohort-Analysis/data/raw/README.md

-# data/raw
+# Raw Data

-This folder stores raw or anonymized source datasets used for analysis.
+This folder contains the dataset with 58,673 rows used for cleaning and analysis

+**Note:** Do not modify these files; they are used as source data for cleaning and analysis.